-Panglao Island in the province of Bohol will reopen its doors to tourists starting on Nov.
-15, according to a ranking Palace official.
+Panglao Island in the province of Bohol has reopened its doors to tourists according to a ranking Palace official.

 Panglao tourism is a major contributor to Bohol’s economy.
 But tourism in the world-famous resort town ground to a halt during the pandemic when lockdowns were imposed to keep people at home.
 At least 10,000 tourism industry workers either lost jobs or were furloughed.
 In Panglao alone, the tourism business lost an estimated P1 billion in hotel revenue and at least P308 million in room accommodations.
 Panglao has 4,753 rooms for tourists in different resorts, hotels, and related establishments.

-Chair of the provincial tourism council Lawyer Lucas Nunag said the pandemic has not changed Bohol.
+Chair of the provincial tourism council Lawyer Lucas Nunag said the pandemic had not changed Bohol.

 “Beautiful as ever,” said Nunag.
-“We have prepared new sites especially relating to our heritage and cultural assets,” he added, referring to newly-restored churches that had been destroyed by the 7.2 magnitude quake in 2013.
+“We have prepared new sites, especially relating to our heritage and cultural assets,” he added, referring to newly-restored churches that the 7.2 magnitude quake had destroyed in 2013.

 The Tagbilaran City Sea Port dropped the previously mandatory presentation of vaccination cards by arriving passengers after the policy was scrapped by the provincial government.

 Gov. Aris Aumentado issued Executive Order No. 32 which abolished the vaccination card requirement which has been imposed since the country launched its inoculation drive against COVID-19 and the province started to reopen in 2021.

 The port official expressed support for Bohol’s Business and tourism development as he noted that the policy had been an inconvenience to some arriving passengers.

 Gantalao added that the abolishment of the policy has also eased the burden on the Tagbilraian seaport personnel.